unchartedsoftware/aperture-tiles/docs/documentation/quickstart/readme.md

 ##<a name="tile-server-configuration"></a>Tile Server Configuration

-For the purposes of this demonstration, a preconfigured example server application has been provided as part of the [tile-client-template.zip](../../download/Tile Client Template) utility.
+For the purposes of this demonstration, a preconfigured example server application has been provided as part of the [tile-client-template.zip](../../download/Tile Client Template) distribution.

 For typical Aperture Tiles projects, you will need to edit the **web.xml**  and **tile.properties** files in this directory.
 For more information on editing these files, see the [Tile Generation](../generation/) topic on this website.